 The global financial crisis has left several European countries racked with debt and riddled by soaring unemployment rates.
 As these hardest-hit countries focus on recovery, many will look to their tourism industries to help kick-start spending and revive their economies to what they once were.

-As a result, tourists visiting these countries are likely to find cheaper deals than ever before.
+As a result, tourists visiting these countries are likely to find more cheap holidays than ever before.
 Here’s a breakdown of where this trend is most apparent:

 Spain holidays often already come at bargain prices for British holidaymakers, yet the recent economic downturn has made trips to the Costa Brava, the Costa Del Sol and the Balearic Islands more affordable than ever.